-Current presting is to use DD rother than DC when not any difference of the Current practice is to use DD rather than RC when wet conditions are experienced.
-Ascay results are loaded via automation into the database no manual input occurs.
+T Current practice is to use DD rather than RC when wet conditions are experienced.
 Assay results are loaded via automation into the database, no manual input occurs.
-Location of data New drillhole collars have been surveyed by hand held GPS Instruments and confirmed after drilling by mine site points surveyors.
+Location of data points New drillhole collars have been surveyed by hand held GPS Instruments and confirmed after drilling by mine site surveyors.
 Historical drillhole collars have been validated through a process of database and spatial checking, which was enabled by a LIDAR (Light Detection and Ranging) survey completed in 2008, which facilitated the checking of drillhole collar locations where GPS pick-up was not possible due to the heavily vegetated terrain.
 A number of drillholes were identified as having suspected locations.
 These issues were resolved prior to modelling of the data.
 Down-hole surveys have been carried out using Eastman single-shot cameras or Reflex EZ tools.
 Surveys are taken at depths of 12m, 30m, 60m (then every 30m to the bottom of hole).
 Sepon uses multiple grid systems, for Mineral Resource estimation work, all drillhole collars were converted from UTM/Indian60 projection to SPG06 local grid coordinate systems.
-Data spacing and distribution Drillhole spacing generally ranges from 100m to 25m.
-On section spacing is generally 25m to 50m.
-The data spacing and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource estimation and classification methods used at Sepon.
-Orientation of data Geological mapping and interpretation show that mineralisation is generally striking east-west; hence drilling is in relation to conducted on north-south directions, to intersect the mineralised zones at orthogonal angles and vary to suit geological structure individual deposits.
-Most drillholes were drilled with dips of -60 degrees from horizontal to intersect steeper structures, or vertically for flatter dipping stratigraphically controlled mineralisation.
+Data spacing and Drillhole spacing generally ranges from 100m to 25m.
+On section spacing is generally 25m to 50m. distribution The data spacing and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource estimation and classification methods used at Sepon.
+Orientation of data Geological mapping and interpretation show that mineralisation is generally striking east-west; hence drilling is in relation to conducted on north-south directions, to intersect the mineralised zones at orthogonal angles and vary to suit geological structure individual deposits. geological stractare Most drillholes were drilled with dips of -60 degrees from horizontal to intersect steeper structures, or vertically for flatter dipping stratigraphically controlled mineralisation.
 Drillhole orientation and depths were checked against site generated cross-sections.
 Drilling orientation is not considered to have introduced any sampling bias.
-Sample security Measures to provide sample security include: All samples are collected by adequately trained and supervised MMG sampling personnel. - Cut core are sampled and stored in calico bags, tied and clearly numbered in sequence.
+Sample security Measures to provide sample security include: Sample security All samples are collected by adequately trained and supervised MMG sampling personnel.
+Cut core are sampled and stored in calico bags, tied and clearly numbered in sequence.
 The core yard facility is enclosed with a security fence and sampling sheds are well maintained.
 Calico sample bags are transported to the assay laboratory by commercial transport companies.
-The assay laboratory both onsite and offsite, check sample dispatch numbers against submission documents.
-Audit and reviews Drilling systems, data collection, sampling, dispatch and data input are managed by MMG geologists and technicians.
-Two laboratory audits were conducted at ALS Vientiane between July 2012 and June 2013 with no material issues identified during these visits.
-Section 2 Reporting of Exploration Results Mineral tenement and land tenure status LXML Sepon Mineral Resources fall under an agreement with the Lao government entitled a Mineral Exploration and Production Agreement (MEPA) which is 90% owned by MMG, and 10% owned by the Laos Government.
-The MEPA provides for exploration, development and extraction of any Mineral Resources discovered.
+A althoracy all areas it as a second The assay laboratory both onsite and offsite, check sample dispatch numbers against submission documents.
+Drilling systems, data collection, sampling, dispatch and data input are managed by MMG geologists and technicians.
+Audit and reviews o labolately dualic more conducted at / LD viciniane setticensary 2022 and saile 2025 min me material issues identified during these visits.
+Section 2 Reporting of Exploration Results Mineral tenement I XMI Senon Mineral Resources fall under an agreement with the Lag government entitled a Mineral Exploration and Extra Sepon Ministra Resources for an agreement with the Edo government entitled a Ministra Exploration and and land tenure Production Agreement (MEPA) which is 90% owned by MMG, and 10% owned by the Laos Government.
+The MEPA status provides for exploration, development and extraction of any Mineral Resources discovered.
 The current MEPA boundary encloses an area of 1,247km2 (refer Figure 12).
-Figure 12 Sepon Copper and Gold Mine Tenement Map Image: second
+Figure 12 Sepon Copper and Gold Mine Tenement Map 20 000 000 000 000 000 000 000 000 000 1,000,000 era 1,00,000 est 1,870,000 erst 1,300,300 on 1 1,000,000 on 1 1,000, Tenement Tonement Tenement Teneme